foxssake/netfox/docs/netfox.extras/guides/physics.md

     its builds are provided as-is, and are not associated with Godot nor the PR's author.

+!!!note
+    The current version of the Rapier drivers were tested against Godot Rapier version **0.8.26**.

 ## Enabling Physics Engine Rollback

 To enable physics rollback, add the appropriate physics driver node to the root